-The study, conducted by Kent Collins, chair of the broadcast news department, and Mary Beck, law professor, discovered some of the causes of the irregularities, including population, geographic size, the number of law enforcement personnel and the number of prosecutors in the county.
+The study, conducted by Kent Collins, chair of the broadcast news department, and Mary Beck, Missouri Law professor, discovered some of the causes of the irregularities, including population, geographic size, the number of law enforcement personnel and the number of prosecutors in the county.

 “The findings in this study are a very good example of what happens in states across the country,” said Beck.
 “We want to share our findings with other states because we feel it will be extremely helpful and valuable to policymakers and legislators when they examine their state’s justice system response to domestic violence.”